The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 See below for important information about the student loan process including documents and resources to guide and inform you.

 The U.S. Department of Education requires that all students wishing to borrow under the federal Stafford loan program participate in a loan entrance counseling before receiving funds.
 To help you satisfy this requirement, visit the Direct Loans website.
-Please note, to complete this Entrance Counseling and Exam you will need your FAFSA PIN number to access your loan documentation.
+Please note, to complete this Entrance Counseling and Exam you will need your FSA ID to access your loan documentation.